 Draw=>select actual part of the layout; Image=>Crop

-Do this for every layout of a board.
+Do this for every layout of any board.

 Insert each board layout image as a layer: